 When using a Schema Markup plugin, you must maintain some basic knowledge of Schema Markup.
 You will need to develop your own strategy, determine what type of markup you need to get rich results and monitor the efficacy of your efforts.

-With Schema App, your dedicated Customer Success Manager will help you manage your entire Schema Markup process and provide you with the Schema Markup knowledge needed to develop and optimize your strategy.
+With Schema App, your assigned Customer Success Manager will help you manage your entire Schema Markup process and provide you with the Schema Markup knowledge needed to develop and optimize your strategy.

 Your dedicated Customer Success Manager will assist with all of these critical tasks and provide personalized Schema Markup support that aligns with your organizational goals and growth objectives.
 The end result is a Schema Markup strategy that makes a measurable impact on your business.